 The future of electric transport: driving change with intelligent solutions

-Daily carbon dioxide emissions dropped by 17% in April, accounting for about 17 million tonnes less of CO2 every day.
-In fact, the European Union has seen total CO2 emissions decline by 20% from 1990 to 2016 as well.
+Daily carbon dioxide emissions dropped by 17% in April according to the BBC, accounting for about 17 million tonnes less of CO2e every day.
+In fact, the European Union has seen total CO2e emissions decline by 20% from 1990 to 2016 as well.
 Taken at face value, one could be forgiven for thinking our global emissions levels are on the right track at the moment given the international agreements to curb greenhouse gas effects and the ongoing global pandemic.

 But these figures belie the underlying causes for concern, specifically in the area of road freight transport.
-During the same period in Europe, transport emissions increased by 27%, and today, freight equipment accounted for nearly half of the six sectors identified by the Energy Transition Commission as the most difficult to decarbonize.
-Trucks alone are the fastest-growing source of CO2 emissions worldwide, expected to contribute to a 15% increase in total global emissions by 2050, and accounting for nearly 7% of that total today.
-Transitioning to electric, as seen with passenger cars, comes with hurdles, both in implementation and in terms of cost.
+During the same period in Europe, transport emissions increased by 27% according to the International Transport Forum, and today, freight equipment accounted for nearly half of the six sectors identified by the Energy Transitions Commission as the most difficult to decarbonize.
+Trucks alone are the fastest-growing source of CO2e emissions worldwide, expected to contribute to a 15% increase in total global emissions by 2050, and accounting for nearly 7% of that total today.
+Transitioning to electric, as seen with passenger cars according to MIT, comes with hurdles, both in implementation and in terms of cost.

 So what’s the solution for road freight transport?
 Simply put: electric first, autonomous second.
 The only way to reverse the trend is through the widespread adoption of electric freight solutions, propelled by the implementation of autonomous transport systems and coordinated by an intelligent freight mobility platform that will make scaled adoption of electric freight transport exponentially more sustainable and cost-competitive.